J0K3R-Joel/BotBall_Library/doc/Introduction.md

 - A team member of mine created a VSCode Extension.
 His name is Markus Weberndorfer and [this](https://marketplace.visualstudio.com/items?itemName=markusweberndorfer0.kipr-wombat-vscode-extension) is the Extension's link.
 This could make your life easier in programming

-- **Do not be scared** of editing my code.
+- **Do not be afraid** of editing my code.
 No one is perfect, neither am I, so I also can make mistakes.
 Also, if something is deprecated many things will not work anymore, so it is in your hands to create a new solution

-- **Do not be scared** of adding new classes / code / software / interfaces /...
+- **Do not be afraid** of adding new classes / code / software / interfaces /...

-- **Do not be scared** of creating hardware
+- **Do not be afraid** of creating hardware

-- **Do not be scared** of failure.
+- **Do not be afraid** of failure.
 Failure is the first step to success

-- **Do not be scared** of anything.
+- **Do not be afraid** of anything.
 It is an event for having fun, competing with other teams and establish connections between other people.
 Everyone is beginning the same, has the same problems.
 The only difference is how you handle failure and how to solve certain problems.